Bury on the map

 Crime and Anti-Social Behaviour in Bury

 Recorded crime levels are lower than the national average.
-Criminal damage & arson is prevalent across Bury, with 1 recorded incidents in March 2026.
+Other theft is prevalent across Bury, with 1 recorded incidents in May 2026.

 Deprivation and Employment in Bury